Article

 #

-Cybersecurity consulting Technology industry
+Cybersecurity consulting Technology industry Cybersecurity

-Unfortunately, many TMT companies have trouble finding resources that can fill all roles needed to sustain an entire cybersecurity program.
+Many middle market technology companies—especially those focused on scaling—may find it challenging to address threats given their strained infrastructures, which often inadequately protect their prized data assets.
+Because of this, it is critical for businesses to invest in bolstering their cybersecurity practices and resources.
 Most organizations are already behind on capital expense cybersecurity spending.
 As a result, there can be a gap between what a business is spending on cybersecurity and what it should be spending; a realignment of the overall budget is often necessary.

-What should TMT businesses do?
+What should tech companies do?

 1. Assess your data